A stochastic analysis of resource sharing with logarithmic weights: The fluid time scale

-The SDE~\eqref{SDE} is used in the same way as before, and so we only sketch the proof.
+The SDE~(\ref{SDE}) is used in the same way as before, and so we only sketch the proof.
 By Theorem~\ref{lem1}, we have

-Thus, $L_1^N(Ns)$ is at most of the order of $N^\alpetu$ with arbitrarily large probability.
-This implies that for any $s\leq \eta_0$, all the arrivals at queue~$1$ up to time $Ns$ are processed.
+Thus, $L_1^N(Ns)$ is at most of the order of $N^{\alpha^*}$ with arbitrarily large probability.
+This implies that for any $s\leq\eta _0$, all the arrivals at queue~$1$ up to time $Ns$ are processed.
 Hence, queue~$1$ uses the fraction $\rho_1$ of the capacity of the server, and the remaining capacity is devoted to queue~$2$.
-The convergence~\eqref{zqq} is proved.
-Furthermore, from Relation~\eqref{conc1} we obtain that
+The convergence~(\ref{zqq}) is proved.
+Furthermore, from relation~(\ref {conc1}) we obtain that

-and $L_2^N(N\eta_0)\sim \gamma(\eta_0)N$.
-Consequently, Theorem~\ref{lem1} applied with the initial condition $(L_1^N(N\eta_0),L_2^N(N\eta_0))$ shows that the convergence~\eqref{zqq} and Relation~\eqref{conc1} can be extended to the interval $[0,\eta_0(1+\gamma(\eta_0))]$.
+and $L_2^N(N\eta_0)\sim\gamma(\eta_0)N$.
+Consequently, Theorem~\ref {lem1} applied with the initial condition $(L_1^N(N\eta_0),L_2^N(N\eta _0))$ shows that the convergence~(\ref{zqq}) and relation~(\ref {conc1}) can be extended to the interval $[0,\eta_0(1+\gamma(\eta _0))]$.
 That is,

-Proceeding by induction, as long as $\gamma(x)\not=0$ if the convergence~\eqref{zqq} and Inequality~\eqref{conc2} hold on $[0,x]$, these relations can be extended to $[0,x+\gamma(x)\eta_0]$.
-The corollary is proved. \end{proof} The following theorem is the main result of this section.
-Proposition~\ref{Fluid} and Proposition~\ref{tajine} show that if $L_2^N(0)=N$ then quickly, on a time scale faster than $t\to N^\alpha\log(N)^2\cdot t$, the first coordinate is very close to $N^\alpetu$.
-Since the component $L_2$ does not change much on this time scale, this can be rephrased as follows: very quickly $L_1\sim L_2^\alpetu$.
-This theorem establishes this property on the fluid time scale: $L_2$ is decreasing linearly on this time scale and $L_1$ adapts very quickly to the new values of $L_2$ so that $L_1\sim L_2^\alpetu$.
-This is of course a much stronger result than Proposition~\ref{Fluid} and Proposition~\ref{tajine}. \begin{theorem} Suppose that $\rho_1<1/2$ and $\rho_1+\rho_2<1$.
-If $(L^N_1(t),L^N_2(t))$ is the solution to the SDE~\eqref{SDE} with $L_2^N(0)=N$ and
+Proceeding by induction, as long as $\gamma(x)\neq0$ if the convergence~(\ref{zqq}) and inequality~(\ref{conc2}) hold on $[0,x]$, these relations can be extended to $[0,x+\gamma(x)\eta_0]$.
+The corollary is proved. \end{pf} The following theorem is the main result of this section.
+Propositions \ref{Fluid}~and~\ref{tajine} show that if $L_2^N(0)=N$ then quickly, on a time scale faster than $t\to N^\alpha \log(N)^2\cdot t$, the first coordinate is very close to $N^{\alpha^*}$.
+Since the component $L_2$ does not change much on this time scale, this can be rephrased as follows: very quickly $L_1\sim L_2^{\alpha^*}$.
+This theorem establishes this property on the fluid time scale: $L_2$ is decreasing linearly on this time scale and $L_1$ adapts very quickly to the new values of $L_2$ so that $L_1\sim L_2^{\alpha^*}$.
+This is of course a much stronger result than Propositions~\ref{Fluid}~and~\ref{tajine}.